Grants - Frequently Asked Questions

 Who needs to approve

-Principal Investigator/Project Director, Chair, Dean, Grants office, Grant Accountant
+Principal Investigator/Project Director, Chair, Dean, Office of Scholarship and Sponsored Projects, Grant Accountant

 and Provost or Vice President for Administration and Finance.

 Please allow sufficient time for the proposal approval process.
-Please use the Lotus Notes workflow.
 No grants may be submitted until internal approval has been provided.
+Complete an approval form and send it to Leslie

 Who needs to sign